-Self-Designed Major in Dance and Movement Therapy, Philosophy Minor
+Dance and Movement Therapy Self-Designed Major, Philosophy Minor

-As a conference attendee, I was able to take classes during the day that introduced me to Body-Mind Centering® (BMC), which is "a somatic education and therapy modality" with the premise that the mind is centered in the body and cannot be separated from it.
-One of the classes I took was taught by Bonnie Bainbridge Cohen, who developed the Body-Mind Centering approach and helped lay the groundwork for many techniques that I intend to use in my dance/movement therapy career.
+As a conference attendee, I was able to take classes during the day that introduced me to Body-Mind Centering (BMC), which is "a somatic education and therapy modality" with the premise that the mind is centered in the body and cannot be separated from it.
+One of the classes I took was taught by Bonnie Bainbridge Cohen, who developed the BMC approach and helped lay the groundwork for many techniques that I intend to use in my dance/movement therapy career.